jshun/ppopp20-ae/README.md

 paper.
 By default, the large Rand2 hypergraph and the clique-expanded graph for Friendster are not downloaded.
 However, the user may download the large datasets by passing "LARGE" as an argument to the script.
-The total storage required without the large datasets is xxx and with the large datasets is xxx.
+The total storage required without the large datasets is 313 GB and with the large datasets is xxx GB.

 For a quick test, the user may download and run the scalability experiments on just two datasets (com-orkut and Rand1) by passing "QUICK" as an argument to the scripts.
+The total storage required for these two datasets is 49 GB.
 (The download script will only download the two datasets if "QUICK" is a parameter, and will need to be rerun without "QUICK" if the user later wants to download other datasets.)

 ```
 $ cd ppopp20-ae/inputs/